Tpap/TNet/README.md

 ### Training and evaluation

 Training and evaluation commands are similar to the ones provided for ImageNet.
 As noted in the paper, the pre-trained weights for EfficientNet models that are used for fine-tuning, can be downloaded <a href="https://github.com/tensorflow/tpu/tree/master/models/official/efficientnet">here</a>.
-They correspond to the weights of models trained with NoisyStuden and RandAugment, with the extra JFT-300M unlabeled data.
-Under the folder `restore_dicts` are provided dictionaries for loading the pre-trained weights to TNet and the baselines.
+They correspond to the weights of models trained with NoisyStudent and RandAugment, with the extra JFT-300M unlabeled data.
+Under the folder `/restore_dicts/` are provided dictionaries that are used to load the pre-trained weights to TNet and the baselines.
 The commands used to train and evaluate the networks presented in the paper, can be found in `results_replication.txt`.

 The weights of the TNet-B0 model reported in the paper, can be downloaded [here](https://drive.google.com/u/1/uc?id=13vG6HS7GvV5I9HVsje67wSTUSdVqZ1c2&export=download). <br />
 The weights of the TNet-B1 model reported in the paper, can be downloaded [here](https://drive.google.com/u/1/uc?id=144S8dBKi8NSUwfeejNi9ZhFpZiV34DDc&export=download). <br />